 The Conflict Training Company Conflict training focused on turning confrontation into conversations.
-Crisis Prevention Institute A range of training including Verbal Intervention which helps staff to build confidence and skills to verbally de-escalate disruptive behaviours and prevent further escalation.
+Crisis Prevention Institute A range of training including Verbal Intervention which helps staff to build confidence and skills to verbally deescalate disruptive behaviours and prevent further escalation.
 Curious Minds I'm a Teenager Get Me Into There! is a training programme aimed at cultural venues and libraries, in particular front of house, customer service and volunteer teams.
 It aims to support staff to feel more confident in their interactions with young people and create a welcoming, inclusive environment for them.
 It has been created in collaboration with youth and heritage organisations and most importantly, young people themselves.
 GoodSense Training UK specialists in conflict management and personal safety training.
 Homeless Library Online de-escalation training for library staff who interact with individuals experiencing homelessness.
 Maybo Training provider focused on creating positive and safer outcomes.
 St Giles Trust A charity using expertise and real-life past experiences to empower people who are not getting the help they need.
+ACT - Introduction to Action Counter Terrorism This eLearning is a national counter terrorism awareness initiative produced by the National Counter Terrorism Security Office on behalf of Counter Terrorism Policing to protect UK cities and communities from the threat of terrorism.
+Also available via the ProtectUK website Mental Health Awareness This e-learning will provide you with an understanding of what mental health is, a basic knowledge of some common mental health issues, what good mental health means and some of the therapies and support available.

-Other types of training to support understanding and awareness of behaviours and biases could include disability awareness, anti-discrimination, anti-racism, unconscious bias, safeguarding, anti-poverty and LGBTQA+ training.
+Other types of training to support understanding and awareness of behaviours and biases could include disability awareness, mental health awareness, anti-discrimination, anti-racism, unconscious bias, safeguarding, anti-poverty and LGBTQA+ training.